-Tools built on DynamoRIO include:
+Tools built on DynamoRIO and available in the release package include:

 DynamoRIO‘s powerful API abstracts away the details of the underlying infrastructure and allows the tool builder to concentrate on analyzing or modifying the application’s runtime code stream.
 API documentation is included in the release package and can also be browsed online.
 Slides from our past tutorials are also available.

 DynamoRIO is available free of charge as a binary package for both Windows and Linux.
-DynamoRIO's source code is available under a BSD license.
+DynamoRIO's source code is available primarily under a BSD license.